The Awakening Collective

 4D & 5D Path

 In fourth and fifth density orientations, the path feels like a ladder.
-There are stages, insights, milestones, and rewards.
+There are stages, insights, milestones, and rewards (I wrote my book on the stages from mostly a 5D persepctive).
 As one progresses, experience tends to feel lighter, clearer, and more peaceful.
 There is encouragement along the way in the form of bliss, devotion, or understanding.
-These act as buffers for the nervous system.
+These experiences act as buffers and rewards for the nervous system.

 6D Path

 In sixth density, there is no ladder.
-There is only the cliff over the void.
+There is only a cliff, only loss.
 There is no sense of getting better.
 There is just continuous dissolving of what once was.
-The concepts of progress, clarity, peace, and bliss are seen as empty so the path doesn't have the same types of rewards as earlier paths.
-The absence of consolation states can make the experience more intense.
+The concepts of progress, clarity, peace, and bliss are seen as empty.
+The absence of emotional rewards can make the experience quite intense.
 And yet, because meaning is falling away entirely, there is simultaneously no longer a need for experiences like peace and bliss—they are empty anyway.
-Thus, the nervous system has no insulation of meaning or purpose to soften the impact.
+Still, the nervous system has no insulation of meaning or purpose to soften the impact.

 This can feel like living in nothingness.
 Not that nothing is bad.
 It's just that all reference points dissolve.
-This is beyond no-self, which is the realization that there is no permanent self (not even a self in the awareness that witnesses).
+This is beyond no-self, beyond pure awareness, eventually, beyond even the belief in existence.
 This is the dissolution of the meaning-making functions of the mind.
 The part that offers any explanation whatsoever.
-This is when there is no truth anywhere.
+This is when there is no truth anywhere, not in the relative, not even in the ultimate.

 Unitive Stage

 The unconditioned itself does not vary.
 The interpretation does.
-The means that enlightenment (if defined as Nibbana) is different depending on what perspective the self is looking from.
+The means that enlightenment is different depending on what perspective is describing it.

-In a fourth density orientation, fruition is often felt as relief, grace, or deep emotional release.
+In a fourth density consciousness, cessation is often felt as relief, grace, or deep emotional release.
 There may be tears, devotion, or a sense of being held by something greater.

 Upon emergence, the world is seen as meaningful and wounded.
 There is a strong sense that suffering needs care, healing, and love.
 The language of light and dark is common.
 Awakening is understood as a way to bring more love into a broken world.

-In a fifth density orientation, fruition is felt as clarity or the end of ignorance.
+In a fifth density consciousness, cessation is felt as clarity or insight.
 There is a clean, sharp recognition of how suffering is constructed.

-Upon emergence, the world may be seen as a system of cause and effect.
+Upon emergence, the world may be seen as a system of causes and conditions.
 The practitioner may become skilled in teaching, mapping, and guiding others.
-There is often confidence in one’s understanding and a subtle sense of hierarchy, even when humility is expressed.
+There is often confidence in one’s understanding and a subtle sense of hierarchy, even when humility is present.

-There is no path to advocate, no practices to teach, no hierarchy to defend, and no one to save.
+From here, it's obvious that there is no path to advocate, no practices to teach, no hierarchy to defend, and no one to help.
+There is no understanding, no cause and effect, no time and space.
+There is not even really paradox.
 All of that is the mind assigning meaning to emptiness.

 Seventh Density: Total Dissolution